Providing meaningful coaching while doubling team size during busy season

 To make life easier for busy couples, Zola offers live customer support via email, chat, and phone.
 Zola’s QA program exists to ensure that support agents provide accurate information and do so in a way that is consistent with the company’s policies and brand voice.

-Read on to see how they ensured that their support remained on brand while rapidly scaling their teams, or watch the video below:
+Read on to see how they ensured that their support remained on brand while rapidly scaling their teams.

 Most weddings in the United States occur when the weather is favorable—typically between the months of April and October.
 Seasonal upticks in demand for Zola’s products double the need for support agents during busy months.